ministryofjustice/security-guidance/ktt/security-culture-programme.md

 # Security Culture Programme

-The programme aims to strengthen our security culture through raising awareness, sharing knowledge, best practise and resources, and aspires to ensure our security is second to none.
+The programme aims to improve our security culture through raising awareness, sharing knowledge, best practise and resources, and aspires to ensure our security is second to none.